The Kallikantzaros: Creepy Christmas Monsters that Punish Sinners!

 Yotsuya Kaidan and Japanese Ghosts

-I will start off by saying that the Japanese really know how to tell a good ghost story.
+I will start off by saying that the Japanese people really know how to tell a good ghost story.
 Merely listening to a Japanese ghost story sends shivers down my spine and makes the hair on the back of my neck raise on end.
 Being a quarter Japanese, I’ve had a fascination with this part of my heritage, and I’ve been wanting to learn more about the Japanese culture.
-I’ve decided that for my next project, I’d like to adapt a popular Japanes ghost story for the stage in a contemporary Western theatre style, but also pay homage to the kabuki style in which it originated.
+I’ve decided that for my next project, I’d like to adapt a popular Japanese ghost story for the stage in a contemporary Western theatre style, but also pay homage to the kabuki style in which it originated.
 I love kabuki theatre as a whole.
 I can’t really explain why except that I love the artistic form and how it communicates character and story on stage.

 If you need a visual on “kabuki 101”, here is a handy YouTube video: